 Another example of hypocrisy.

 It’s akin to a politician who is willing to sacrifice his two cousins, his friend’s brother, and his wife’s nephew to the war effort but never himself.
 They always want someone else to do the fighting or pay for some progressive cause du jour.
-Crowdfunding is another mechanism to have some skin in the game.We value your comments!
-Please weigh in on our comment section below.
+Crowdfunding is another mechanism to have some skin in the game.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com